 This treatment can only be carried on for a few bars and makes way for a melody constructed (for lack of a better word) from the notes of the secondary harmonies.
 The active rhythms used, with short note durations, avoid actual melody/harmony associations and the possibility of a conflict with the background.
 I’m thinking of giving the solo trumpet this part.

 I complete the solo trumpet melody and it sounds very ‘tuneful’ despite the constraints, with desirable Arab inflections.
 I also decide to have two instruments play the melody in ‘relays’, one muted, the other open.
+They are panned in the mix, one of the rare occasions I use stereo effects in my music.
 This gives a feeling of space since the muted instrument will appear to be further away in the musical landscape, rather like an echo.
 It isn’t easy to perform in relays since each instrument in turn must pick up exactly from the preceding one, mimicking the interpretation, dynamics, etc. This really is an eye-opener to anyone convinced they are playing accurately.